-TVA consulted with the Tennessee Historical Commission (THC) or Tennessee SHPO in a letter dated March 4, 2020 regarding TVA's findings and recommendations.
-In a letter dated March 9, 2020 the Tennessee SHPO concurred with TVA's findings that the Action Alternative would result in no effect to NRHP-eligible resources (Attachment 3).
-Pursuant to 36 CFR Part 800.3(f) (2), TVA also consulted with federally recognized Indian tribes regarding properties that may have religious and cultural significance to their tribe and eligible for the NRHP.
-TVA received no responses from the federally recognized Indian tribes regarding the Action Alternative.
+Pursuant to Section 106 of the National Historic Preservation Act, TVA consulted with the Tennessee Historical Commission (THC) or Tennessee SHPO in a letter dated March 4, 2020 requesting concurrence that the Action Alternative would have no effect on cultural resources.
+The Tennessee SHPO concurred with this determination in a letter dated March 9, 2020 (Attachment 3).
+Pursuant to 36 CFR Part 800.3(f) (2), TVA also consulted with federally recognized Indian tribes regarding properties that may have religious and cultural significance to their tribe and eligible for the NRHP and two responses were received, indicating no objection to the Action Alternative (Attachment 3).